The Science of eCommerce Project Management - the 10 ingredients needed to be a great eCommerce Project Manager

 A subset to asking the right question and giving the right answer requires the eCommerce Project Manager to have a deep understanding of the eCommerce Platform being used.

 All Phase 1 Replatform projects should avoid the application of custom development as much as possible.
-Applying any non-standard treatment to an eCommerce Platform produces risk.
+Applying any non-standard treatment to an eCommerce Platform produces future risk.

 #5.
 Understanding the wider Ecosystem: